dcastil/debounce-cmd/README.md

 # cache-cmd

-Cache a command based on
+Run and cache a command based on

 -   time since last run
 -   file change